Air Force PT Calculator: 2026 PFA Score & Standards

 Ever wondered if you have what it takes to join the U.S. Air Force?
-While many requirements exist, one of the biggest questions people have is: “Am I fit enough?”
-The official Air Force Physical Fitness Test can seem mysterious, but it's a straightforward measure of health, not an impossible obstacle designed to intimidate.
+While many requirements exist, one of the biggest questions people have is: "Am I fit enough?"
+The official Air Force Physical Fitness Assessment (PFA) can seem mysterious, and it got a major overhaul in 2026, but at its core it's a straightforward measure of health, not an impossible obstacle designed to intimidate.
+In reality, scoring is more complex than a simple pass or fail.
+The test uses a points system based on performance, with different standards for every age and gender.
+That's exactly why an Air Force PT calculator is so useful: instead of deciphering the official rulebook and charts by hand, you enter your numbers and get an instant estimate against the current standards.

 This guide to the Air Force physical fitness assessment makes it simple.
 Using our Air Force PT calculator, you can bypass the complex charts and instantly estimate your score to see exactly how you measure up.
+If you're working toward meeting or exceeding the standard, CF-ONE tactical fitness programs are built to develop the specific fitness qualities the test measures.
+For Airmen and candidates with broader questions about military fitness program selection, the military fitness program FAQ covers the most common questions about tactical training programs in one place.

 What Are the Air Force PT Test Components?